The Advantages and Disadvantages of Crank Out Casement Windows

 Updated June 5, 2021

 Hey – if I’m being real with you, I’ll say right up front choosing the right type of replacement window can be a pain !
-There’s so many choices.
+There are so many choices.
 Do you choose crank out casement windows?
 Or how about a low cost double hung window?
 And should you sprinkle in a few sliders (which open side to side) or a picture window?

 Well to give you a ‘PC’ (Politically Correct) answer I’d say it depends.
 You’re likely saying it depends on what?
 Well it depends on the style of your home, who lives in the home, where the windows are located (first floor, second floor or basement) and how much security and views to the outside matter.
 And, of course, it also depends on your budget.